If you want to share custom liveries/teams for an online event, for example for an important league race, there are two ways to do this:

 - Driver name

-- Make a folder (on your desktop) with the name of the car you want to create an update for.
+Make a folder (on your desktop) with the name of the car you want to create an update for.
+The name is not really relevant other than for yourself.
+So for example, choose something like 'Bentley League Updates'.

-For this guide let's assume our car is called 'Studio397'
+For this guide let's assume your car is called 'Studio397':

 - Select 'extract' and save to 'Bentley League Updates' folder.